Macrometacorp/docs/docs/cep/windows/window-types/tumbling-length.md

     CREATE STREAM InputEventStream (symbol string, price float, volume int);

     @info(name = 'query1')
-    insert into OutputStream
+    INSERT INTO OutputStream
-    select symbol, sum(price) as price
+    SELECT symbol, sum(price) AS price
-    from InputEventStream WINDOW TUMBLING_LENGTH(10);
+    FROM InputEventStream WINDOW TUMBLING_LENGTH(10);

 This collect and process 10 events as a batch and output them.